 While there are still some contractors delaying their migration to Office 365 GCC High, it is not a decision that should be taken lightly as the government is getting more aggressive in how they are evaluating the SSPs and POA&Ms of prospective contractors as part of the source selection board process.
-Read more about why deploying in Office 365 GCC High is the best option to meet CMMC.
+You can also read about where to deploy for DFARS 7012 here or by clicking the image below.

 Also, Microsoft provides a helpful list of regulations and certifications they meet with Office 365 GCC High.
 It is also important to note that this version of the platform does not currently support sharing to external users using Office 365 Commercial. i.e. a user on an O365 GCC High Tenant cannot share a document (likely containing sensitive data) with another individual that does not have a similar secure environment.
 This capability is currently on the Microsoft roadmap for Microsoft365 GCC High.

 It is becoming a more prevalent question as DFARS 7012 has taken a backseat to CMMC in the public discourse.
 GCC High is not required to meet CMMC at any Level.
 However, GCC High is the only version of the Office 365 or Microsoft 365 platform that meets the reporting requirements of DFARS 7012 found in paragraphs C-G as explained in the sections above.
 Technically, the Commercial and GCC versions of the platform can be configured to meet NIST 800-171, and the vast majority of CMMC's requirements with native security products/capabilities.
 CMMC Level 3, for example, can be met in Commercial and GCC per the standards written to date.
 Read more about GCC High for CMMC in this blog or by clicking the image below.